stanfordnlp/phrasal/README.md

 @inproceedings{Green2014,
- author = {Spence Green and Daniel Cer and Christopher D. Manning}, title = {Phrasal: A Toolkit for New Directions in Statistical Machine Translation}, booktitle = {In Proceddings of the Ninth Workshop on Statistical Machine Translation}, year = {2014}
+ author = {Spence Green and Daniel Cer and Christopher D. Manning}, title = {Phrasal: A Toolkit for New Directions in Statistical Machine Translation}, booktitle = {In Proceedings of the Ninth Workshop on Statistical Machine Translation}, year = {2014}
 }
 ```